 The nature of the ground materials affects the properties of the seismic waves.
 Varied materials respond differently to an earthquake.
 Think of shaking jello versus shaking a meatloaf; one will jiggle much more to the same amount of shaking.
-The response to shaking depends on their degree of consolidation; lithified sedimentary rocks, and crystalline rocks shake less than unconsolidated sediments and landfill.
+The response to shaking depends on their degree of consolidation; lithified sedimentary rocks and crystalline rocks shake less than unconsolidated sediments and landfill.
 This is because seismic waves move faster through consolidated bedrock, move slower through unconsolidated sediment, and move slowest through unconsolidated materials with high water content.
-Since the energy is carried by both velocity and amplitude, when a seismic wave slows down, its amplitude increases, which in turn increases seismic shaking.
+Since the energy is carried by both velocity and amplitude, when a seismic wave slows down, its amplitude increases, increasing seismic shaking.
 Energy is transferred to the vertical motion of the surface waves.

 Depth of Focus

 The focus is the place within the Earth where the earthquake starts, and the depth of earthquakes influences the amount of shaking.
 Deeper earthquakes cause less shaking at the surface because they lose much energy before reaching the surface.
 Recall that most destruction is caused by surface waves, caused by the body waves reaching the surface.

 Building material choices can influence the amount of damage caused by earthquake shaking.
 The flexibility of building materials relates to their resistance to damage by earthquake waves.
 Unreinforced Masonry (URM) is the most devastated by ground shaking.
 Wood framing held together with nails that can bend and flex with wave passage are more likely to survive earthquakes.
 Steel also can deform elastically before brittle failure.
 The Salt Lake City campaign “Fix the Bricks” has useful URMs and earthquake safety information.